Service Dog Program

-Families supported by a service agency or supporting medical team working with the child on challenges such as impulse control problems, social anxiety, poor social skills, poor self-regulation and inappropriate behaviour, and attachment issues may qualify.
+Families supported by a service agency or medical team working with the child/youth, related to challenges such as impulse control, social anxiety, limited social skills, poor self-regulation, inappropriate behaviour and attachment issues may qualify.
 A letter from a doctor stating the need for a Service Dog to mitigate the individual’s challenges is required.

 Federal law allows you to deduct expenses for buying, training, and maintaining a service dog.
 Please follow this link for more information about service dog funding: Consumer Reports Medical Deductions